Andrew-NoTag/Intro-to-Web-Dev/Week11/Week11_HW.md

 - Print your grocery list this week onto an html page using an array.

+- Using HTML/CSS style your list, add images, and buttons.

 - Push to your class repository.

 #### Math